barbaralba's translation of the new testament

 "Mary Helene, do you believe what he says."

-"I believe Jesus is the father of gods.
-And an angel with a host of angels who love him and share his ideas and hopes.
-And he is a wonderful father and a divine lover."
+“Jesus is the father of gods.
+He is an angel with a host of angels who love him and share his ideas and hopes for a world without tyranny and slavery.
+And he is a wonderful father and a divine lover.”

 My parents were less receptive.
 If Jesus insisted on keeping the company of anyone he pleased, he was not welcome in a respectable Jewish house.

-If Moses, Ab, Isaac and Jacob, all true biological bastards.
+If Moses, Abram, Isaac and Jacob, all true biological bastards.
 Children of raped women.
-If they said they were the chosen race, who was the king of the Jews to say he wasn't king of the Jews.
+If they said they were the chosen race, who was the king of the Jews to say he wasn’t king of the Jews.

 It was all really quite funny.
 Or it could be if people would stop believing what they were told to believe and open their eyes and see what is, open their ears and hear what is being said.